JamiesonWarner/very-opinionated-linux/README.md

 ./install/java.sh
 ```

-Future plans: make a complete distribution out of this.
-Also have install scripts for hotkeys, GNOME, extensions, etc.

-Option A:
+At step 1 of 4:

-1. Start with Ubuntu
+1. Make an install wrapper around Ubuntu
-2. GNOME
+2. Skin it with GNOME
-3. Bunch of install scripts
-4. Hotkeys and stuff

-Option B:
-Instead of Ubuntu, make a build from http://www.linuxfromscratch.org/.
-Follow with steps 2-4.
+3. A Ninite-style software download tool for dropbox, login key manager, irc, steam
+4. Also Ninite-style util scripts, hotkeys for GNOME